 A 120 hour supervised work experience in sports management with an approved organization, school, business, or industry within the community.
-(Prerequisites: 12 hours of courses in the Sport Management program, BSM 4911, permission of instructor and Department Chair)
+Additional Course Fee Required.
+(Prerequisites: 12 hours of courses in the Sport Management program, BSM 4911, permission of instructor and the Business Department Chair)